Video Transcript:

 countries, especially if you’re a tourist,

-you’ll never ever get the same tax rate; one taxiOpens in a new tab. driver might try and charge you a sky-high price, and another
+you’ll never ever get the same tax rate; one taxi driver might try and charge you a sky-high price, and another

 might be more reasonable.
 Uber is available in Cario; it’s pretty accurate, convenient, and can save you transportation and communication troubles.